Project: Assessing the risks to contamination of water resources from hydraulic fracturing in the UK

-Olivia obtained a BSc in Chemistry from Durham University in Chemistry and her MSc from Cranfield University in Environmental Water Management.
-A dissertation was undertaken at Durham University in aromatic trifluoromethylation and the MSc thesis at Cranfield focused much more on the water environment, focusing on the application of barely straw to reduce algal growth in reservoirs.
+Before attending Exeter, Olivia obtained her BSc from Durham University in Chemistry and her MSc from Cranfield University in Environmental Water Management.
+A dissertation was undertaken at Durham University in aromatic trifluoromethylation and her MSc thesis at Cranfield focused on the application of barely straw to reduce algal growth in reservoirs.

-Before undertaking the MSc, Olivia worked as a laboratory analytical chemist at Huntingdon Life Sciences focusing on analytical methods such as LCMS, GC and HPLC methods and during this time, recognised an interest in water chemistry and water science.
-In addition, Olivia’s main reason for furthering on her knowledge with a PhD was linked to her work as a research assistant at the University of Nevada, Reno in the department for environmental chemistry.
-Before travelling to New Zealand for a few months, Olivia undertook work on inorganic contamination from fracking from the Pennsylvania Wells in the USA.
-The project looked at groundwater contamination from fracking, utilising ion chromatography techniques to identify metal contaminants in groundwater; potentially from sulphate.
+Before undertaking her MSc, Olivia worked as a laboratory analytical chemist at Huntingdon Life Sciences focusing on analytical methods such as LCMS, GC and HPLC methods and during this time, recognised an interest in water chemistry and water science.
+A summer placement as a research assistant at the University of Nevada, Reno in the Environmental Chemistry department ensured her interest in hydraulic fracturing and groundwater contamination where Olivia undertook work on inorganic contamination from fracking from the Pennsylvania Wells in the USA.

 WISE 2017 Summer School Presentation: Olivia_Milton-Thompson_Jun17